Towards a valid bibliometric measure of epistemic breadth of researchers: Introduction

-In this article, we aim to contribute to the literature by providing a measure for epistemic breadth which may also affect cognitive mobility or topical change.
-Despite the interest in researchers' knowledge structures and their dynamics, there is no common understanding of the concept, due to a plethora of competing terms and concepts closely related to it, such as topical switch, cognitive mobility, intellectual migration, research problem choice, and others\footnote{We note that \emph{interdisciplinarity} of research is a closely related but distinct concept and many instructive insights can be gleaned from the lively discussion about its meaning and operationalization for measurement.
+Despite the interest in researchers' knowledge structures and their dynamics, there is no common understanding of the concept, due to a plethora of competing terms and concepts closely related to it, such as topical switch, cognitive mobility, intellectual migration, research problem choice, and others.\footnote{We note that \emph{interdisciplinarity} of research is a closely related but distinct concept and many instructive insights can be gleaned from the lively discussion about its meaning and operationalization for measurement.
 A useful summary of this literature can be found in Rousseau, Zhang, \& Hu (\citeproc{ref-rousseau2019knowledge}{2019}).
 According to their characterization, the central element of interdisciplinarity is \emph{integration} of different knowledge stocks, or overcoming the disparity of extant knowledge.
 Integration is not a constitutive element of the concept of epistemic breadth: a researcher can exhibit an epistemically broad research portfolio by following different research strands which remain disparate.
-A very topically specialized researcher, on the other hand, can very well contribute to a highly interdisciplinary research project by bringing together her specialized knowledge and skills with complementary contributions by others.}.
-We understand epistemic breadth as the extent to which researchers' research portfolios encompass multiple research subjects.
-Our objective in this contribution is to provide a validated bibliometric measure for epistemic breadth.
-We operationalize this concept on the basis of cognitive structure, in particular, we reason that the overall `breadth' of the thematic portfolio of a researcher's published knowledge claims is an emergent property of the network of \emph{epistemic distances} of a researcher's knowledge contributions in relation to a knowledge space.
-We reason that the distance between the epistemic contributions by an individual researcher is a relevant aspect that has been overlooked by scholarship that often focussed on the frequency of changes.
-While there have been multiple prior proposals for indicators tapping constructs similar or equivalent to epistemic breadth, our approach differs from these in not relying on pre-specified classification systems or \emph{ad hoc} clustering routines, whose limitations are discussed in the next section.
-Instead, we follow a `knowledge spatial' approach, using text embeddings which reflect the semantic relationships of the research literature.
-An important distinction to make is that we are seeking a measure of the overall `breadth', or area, of covered research knowledge space of a researcher, rather than a measure of frequency of switching between different topics (cf. Zeng et al. (\citeproc{ref-zeng2019increasing}{2019})).
-This is because previous studies have shown that researchers can be continuously and concurrently active in multiple topics (\citeproc{ref-glaser2015bibliometric}{Gläser \& Laudel, 2015}; \citeproc{ref-hellsten2007self}{Hellsten, Lambiotte, Scharnhorst, \& Ausloos, 2007}; \citeproc{ref-simonton2004creativity}{Simonton, 2004, p.
-79}).
-Thus, there need not be any `movement' from one area to another in the sense of having to discontinue work in one topic to take up work in another one.
+A very topically specialized researcher, on the other hand, can very well contribute to a highly interdisciplinary research project by bringing together her specialized knowledge and skills with complementary contributions by others.}